-But according to expert’s dessert is defined as a ‘sweet food eaten at the end of the meal’.
-We did’t need to break out the dictionary for that one!
+According to the dictionary, dessert is a ‘sweet food eaten at the end of the meal’!

 Dessert got this meaning around the beginning of the 20th century when “service à la française” (setting a variety of dishes on the table at the same time) was replaced with “service à la russe” (presenting a meal in courses.)

-Not to mention many feeding experts who feel that serving dessert as part of a meal rather than after is a good feeding strategy.
+Many feeding experts feel that serving dessert as part of a meal rather than after is a good feeding strategy.

 Advantages of serving dessert with the meal:

 - It breaks down the distinction between different types of foods

 - It gives your child control over their eating (you’re in charge of what goes on the table, but they decide how much and what to eat)